Find Trade Colleges

 88% Freshmen Loans

-The total student population at North American Trade Schools is 627, which includes 627 full-time undergraduates.
+There are 627 full-time undergraduates at North American Trade Schools, and 627 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

 Students who graduate from North American Trade Schools with a bachelor’s degree make an average of $37,322 during the early years of their career after graduation.